Definition of HLHS

 - This happens secondary to the constriction of PDA and PFO after birth.
 Low systemic circulation might be predicted through poor pulse and low cardiac output, while low pulmonary circulation leads to pulmonary edema and eventually CCF.

-- Pulmonary edema forms as a result of left atrium hypertension.
+- Pulmonary edema forms due to left atrium hypertension.
 The restriction to shunting of blood from left to right leads to a back-flow of blood into the lungs resulting in pulmonary edema.

 - The left atrium and right ventricle are usually reported to be hypertrophied.